villanueva-svg/9magnesiumcs3/Quarter-1/OOPAct-II/ClassMethodsAttributes.md

 Changes from my previous design:

 * I made the `volume` attribute private so it can be safely changed through a method.
-* I added a default volume of 50 when creating a new Song object.
 * I added the `is_playing` attribute to keep track of whether a song is playing or paused.

 ## Visibility Decisions